Skip to content

 [your first turn in session N+1]

-Claude sees the count, invokes /drain
+Claude sees the signal, spawns one background /drain subagent (single-in-flight)

 /drain folds each queued learning into wiki / journal / agent KB, then acks (deletes) it